Marc Elias

-Marc Erik Elias (born February 1, 1969) is an American Democratic Party elections lawyer.
-In 2021, he left his position as a partner at Perkins Coie to start the Elias Law Group.
+Marc Erik Elias (born February 1, 1969) is an American elections attorney for the Democratic Party.
+He founded Democracy Docket, a website focused on voting rights and election litigation in the United States, in 2020.
+He left his position as a partner at Perkins Coie to start the Elias Law Group in 2021.
+According to The New York Times, "Elias has arguably done more than any single person outside government to shape the Democratic Party and the rules under which all campaigns and elections in the United States are conducted."

 Elias served as general counsel for the Hillary Clinton 2016 presidential campaign and John Kerry 2004 presidential campaign.
 In 2020 and 2021, on behalf of the Biden campaign and the Democratic National Committee, Elias oversaw the state-by-state response to lawsuits filed by the Trump campaign contesting the 2020 presidential election results.
 Of the 64 cases, he won all but one minor case, which was later overturned in his favor.

-In 2020, he founded Democracy Docket, a website focused on voting rights and election litigation in the United States.
+Elias was hired by the Kamala Harris 2024 presidential campaign to focus on potential recounts and post-election litigation.

 Early life and education

 Born to a Jewish family in New York City, Elias was raised in Suffern, New York.
 He earned a Bachelor of Arts in government in 1990 from Hamilton College, at which he attended a class taught by Bernie Sanders.
 He then earned a master's degree in political science from Duke University and a Juris Doctor from Duke University School of Law.